RasaHQ/rasa/docs/docs/reference/rasa/core/training/interactive.md

 Chinese, Japanese and Korean characters are often broader than ascii
 characters:
 abcdefgh (8 chars)
-我要去北京 (5 chars, roughly same visible width)
+æˆ‘è¦åŽ»åŒ—äº¬ (5 chars, roughly same visible width)

 We need to account for that otherwise the wrapping doesn&#x27;t work appropriately for long strings and the table overflows and creates